henrywu2019/BentoML/docs/source/concepts.rst

 Model Serving
 -------------

-Once a BentoService is saved as a Bento, it is ready to be deployed for many different types of serving workloads.
+Once a MyModel is saved as a Bento, it is ready to be deployed for many different types of serving workloads.

 There are 3 main types of model serving -